Find Grad Schools

 Graduate Certificates in Computational Science

 There are 15 schools in the United States where you can get your graduate certificate in computational science.
-This degree is more popular with male students, and about 16% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 27.2% of computational science graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 17% were students from an underrepresented racial-ethnic group.
+Also, 42.2% of computational science graduates were international students.

 Education Levels of Computational Science Majors